Dotnet-Boxed/Templates/Docs/Orleans.md

 - **Description** - A description of the project which determines the assembly description.
 - **Author** - The name of the author of the project which determines the assembly author and copyright information.
 - **EditorConfig** - Add a .editorconfig file to set a fixed code style.
-- **Git** - Add a .gitignore file to stop Git from checking in temporary files and a .gitattributes to use git LFS.
 - **ReadMe** - Add a README.md markdown file describing the project.
 - **TreatWarningsAsErrors** - Treat warnings as errors.